UST Sump and Spill Bucket Testing Requirements for New Hampshire Tank Owners and Operators

 Figure 3: A hydrostatic test of a polyethylene transition sump

-Secondary containment for USTs consists of the outer wall of double-wall tanks, outer wall of double-wall product piping, under-dispenser containment and submersible pump and piping sumps.
-To test that these sensors are working properly the State of New Hampshire requires that all containment equipment be tested no later than December 22, 2017 and triennially thereafter.
+Secondary containment for USTs consists of the outer wall of double-wall tanks, the outer wall of double-wall product piping, under-dispenser containment, and submersible pump and piping sumps.
+To test that these sensors are working properly the State of New Hampshire requires that all containment equipment be tested no later than December 22, 2017, and triennially thereafter.
 Test methods can be specified by the manufacturer or conform to one of the following:

 - PEI RP 1200 for tightness testing or an applicable test from the reference standards specified in the section that is specific to the component being tested

 - An applicable test from the reference standards that is certified to meet the leak rate detection criteria

 Hydrostatic Tightness Testing is the most common method used.
 The test consists of these steps:

 - Fill sump with water to a level that is within one inch of the top

 - Record water level at the beginning and end of the test

 - Test for a minimum of 3 hours

 The test is considered passing when there is no sign of leaks or loss of liquid during the test.
 Testing and inspection records for spill and overfill prevention equipment and containment sumps used for interstitial monitoring of piping must be kept for three years.

 The tester is required to immediately notify the NHDES and UST facility owner of a test failure.
 Spill buckets and containment sumps that fail must be repaired or replaced within 30 working days.
 The owner can notify the NHDES if there are circumstances beyond the owner’s control that prevent the repair of a containment sump within 30 days.
 If the spill bucket cannot be repaired within 30 days then no deliveries will be allowed until acceptable repairs are made.